 Many of us run errands, commute to work, shuttle kids to activities or otherwise drive around every day.
 But now, there is a way to turn doing those tasks into more money by picking up and dropping off packages for people along the way.

 A growing class of package-delivery services makes this possible — in a system similar to that of ride-sharing services like Uber and Lyft.

 How it works

 One of the newer package-delivery services is called Roadie.
 Packages delivered through Roadie don’t have to be boxed up as they would if sent via FedEx, UPS or the U.S. Postal Service.
 Basically, if you want a book delivered, you hand the Roadie driver the book.

-Senders simply sign in with Roadie and create a Gig — that is, request a delivery.
+Senders simply sign up with Roadie and create a Gig — that is, request a delivery.